code42/py42/docs/userguides/basics.md

 ## Py42Response

 py42 clients return `Py42Response` objects which are intentionally similar to `requests.Response` objects.
-`Py42Response` abstracts away metadata found on the raw `requests.Response.text` (which is available as `Py42Response.raw_text`) so that you only use get useful text.
+`Py42Response` hides unneeded metadata found on the raw `requests.Response.text` (which is available as `Py42Response.raw_text`) so that you only use get useful text.
 Also, the object is subscriptable, meaning you can access it with keys or indices:
 ```python